 - 1-2 dashes pepper

 - 3 cups vegetable broth (homemade or store bought)

 - ¼ cup cream heavy or whipping cream

 - 4 slices day old crusty bread (about 2 cups, remove crusts if desired)

 - 2 tablespoons freshly grated parmesan cheese

-Pour into a blender and blend until smooth, pour soup back into pot and add the cream, stir to combine and heat until hot.
+- Pour into a blender and blend until smooth, pour soup back into the pot, add the cream, stir to combine and heat until hot.
 Serve with homemade parmesan croutons.
 Enjoy!